shirads/Coursera-GettingAndCleaningData/CodeBook.md

 5. Extract the mean and standard deviation using the features
 6. Merge the test data
 7. Repeat 3 -> 6 for the train data set
+8. Melt the data
-8. Tidy the data
+9. Tidy the data
-9. Generate a tidy data set
+10. Write the tidy data set to a file

-<b>`For a details description of the process, please refer to the comments in the 'run_analysis.R' script`</b>
+<b>`For a detailed description of the process, please refer to the comments in the 'run_analysis.R' script`</b>